What Does Comprehensive Auto Insurance Really Cover?

 What Does Comprehensive Cover?

-One of the most common comprehensive claims is a deer accident.
-Comprehensive coverage will actually extend to any animal including but limited to birds, raccoons, and dogs.
+- Deer Accidents: One of the most common comprehensive claims is a deer accident.
+Comprehensive coverage will actually extend to any animal including but not limited to birds, raccoons, and dogs.

-Fire can do extreme damage to a vehicle.
-Whether the fire was engine related or started by your crazy ex-girlfriend, comprehensive will cover your vehicle.
+- Fire Damage: Fire can do extreme damage to a vehicle.
+Whether the fire was engine related or started by some other cause, comprehensive will cover your vehicle.

 Select your deductible at the time you purchase comprehensive coverage.
 Some insurance carriers do offer a zero deductible on comprehensive, but you pay a higher price.
 If you do select a deductible, you will have to pay the deductible at the time of loss.
 It doesn’t matter if it was an act of God; deductibles apply if you select a deductible.

-Will a Comprehensive Claim Affect My Car Insurance Rate?
+Will a Claim Affect My Car Insurance Rate?

 Insurance carriers keep a very close eye on claims.
 If you file one claim, they determine you are more likely to file another.
 Think about it.
-If you are driving through a corn field on the way to work every day, you are bound to see deer and unfortunately more likely to hit them.
+If you are driving through a cornfield on the way to work every day, you are bound to see deer and unfortunately are also more likely to hit them.
 If you had zero claims, would you be happy knowing your neighbor who hit a deer or two is paying the same rate as you?
-It is hard to justify the reasons insurance carriers rate the way they do.
+It is hard to justify the reasons insurance carriers rate the way they do from an emotional perspective, but the math makes sense.

 If you are worried about rate increases due to comprehensive claims, make sure to ask your car insurance agent how your carrier handles them.
 Shop around with different carriers and make claims a priority in your questioning.